gnicholl/SMT/README.md

 It is computationally infeasible to consider all possible translations while decoding, so in practice we rely on heuristic algorithms.
-Here I implement Algorithm 1 of `Wang & Waibel (1998)`, which is a stack decoding approach.
+For IBM1 and IBM2 I implement Algorithm 1 of `Wang & Waibel (1998)`, which is a stack decoding approach.
+For phrase translation I implement the methods described in `Koehn (2009)` chapter 6.

 ## Evaluate